-Central Ideas and Details: SAT Practice Questions & Study Guide
+Central Ideas and Details: Practice Questions & Study Guide

 Identifying the main argument or central claim of a passage and understanding how specific details support or relate to that claim.

-Understanding Central Ideas and Details on the SAT
+Understanding Central Ideas and Details

 Central Ideas and Details questions ask you to answer one of two related but distinct questions: What is the passage's main point? or How does a specific detail function in relation to the passage?
 Answering both requires reading the passage as a structured argument rather than a collection of sentences—understanding that the author has a purpose and that every included detail is there for a reason.

 Finding the central idea means identifying the claim that the entire passage is built to support.
 This is not the topic (climate change, ancient Rome, behavioral economics) but the author's specific assertion about that topic.
-The distinction matters enormously: 'Climate change is occurring' is almost never the central idea of a sophisticated passage—something like 'coastal communities face disproportionate climate-change risks that existing policy frameworks fail to address' is the level of specificity the SAT expects.
+The distinction matters enormously: 'Climate change is occurring' is almost never the central idea of a sophisticated passage—something like 'coastal communities face disproportionate climate-change risks that existing policy frameworks fail to address' is the level of specificity the test expects.
 Answer choices that restate the topic without the author's claim are nearly always wrong.

 Detail questions—'based on the passage, which of the following is true?'—require you to locate specific information in the text and match it to an answer choice.
 The most common error is selecting a choice that is true in the real world but not stated in the passage, or one that is stated in the passage but refers to a different aspect than what the question asks about.
 Always anchor your answer in a specific sentence or phrase from the passage before selecting.

 A nuanced skill is understanding how details relate to the central claim.
 A detail might: directly support the claim (evidence), acknowledge a limitation of the claim (qualification), provide background context (motivation), or illustrate the claim concretely (example).
-The SAT may ask 'what role does the detail about X play in the passage?'—these questions require the same structural analysis as Text Structure questions in the Craft and Structure domain.
+The test may ask 'what role does the detail about X play in the passage?'—these questions require the same structural analysis as Text Structure questions in the Craft and Structure domain.

 Key Rules & Formulas

-Memorize these rules — they come up directly in SAT questions.
+Memorize these rules — they come up directly in practice questions.

 The central idea is the author's specific claim, not the topic—it answers 'what does the author argue about this topic?'